 As there are many efficient ways in framing your review of existing related studies, many scholars are following the use of the “five Cs” in writing a literature review (Sudheesh et al., 2016):

 Cite properly in order to maintain the primary focus on the previous studies related to the research problem.
+If you are not familiar with citation formats, you can check out our guide on how to cite a research paper.

 Compare the methods, outcomes, models, and arguments mentioned in the literature.
 Identify the various agreements among the authors.